 How does Kivexa work?

 To explain how Kivexa works, we need to first tell you some information about HIV.
 When HIV infects a cell, it takes control of that cell.
 HIV then forces the cell to make many more copies of the virus.
-In order to make these copies, the cell uses proteins called enzymes.
-When the activity of these enzymes is reduced or blocked, production of HIV slows or stops.
+To make these copies, the cell uses proteins called enzymes.
+When the activity of these enzymes is reduced the production of HIV slows.

 Kivexa contains abacavir and 3TC, two drugs that belong to a class of anti-HIV drugs called nucleoside analogues.
 Abacavir and 3TC interfere with an enzyme called reverse transcriptase (RT), which is used by HIV-infected cells to make new viruses.
 Since abacavir and 3TC both inhibit, or reduce the activity of this enzyme, Kivexa causes HIV-infected cells to produce fewer viruses.